 Their finding corroborated an earlier Alliance Bernstein’s research which found that “managed futures” (i.e. exposure to commodity futures prices) had the highest inflation beta of all asset classes:

 This may stand to reason all the more because commodity prices have remained depressed over the recent years.
 Particularly relative to equities, commodity prices have declined to an all-time low, an extreme market anomaly in the context of last 50 years.

 A mere reversion toward that norm may present not only an inflation hedge but also an attractive investment opportunity in its own right as well as a valuable, real means of diversification just when this is most needed.
-Adding exposure to commodities like energy, metals and key agricultural commodities could be among the most compelling investment alternatives for the decade of 2020s.
+This reversion has begun in 2021 and adding exposure to commodities like energy, metals and key agricultural commodities could be among the most compelling investment alternatives for the decade of 2020s.

 To read a simple explanation of the 3-step process of constructing this type of a portfolio, please consult the following PDF document.
 It’s not complicated.

 We’ve done this before and outperformed world’s leading, Blue Chip managed futures funds!

 Managing broadly diversified portfolios across 50 or more futures markets is exactly what the I-System was built for and where our audited track record stood out, head-and-shoulders above most of our peers.

 From 2007 to 2013 we managed under Galstar Derivatives Trading and the stellar track record we achieved is a live (and audited) testimony to the quality and reliability with which we can offer this service.